ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/4_conclusions_further_work.md

 allocation as well.

 Meaning that instead of being its own allocation, `ptr3` also ends up pointing to the same location as `ptr2`.
-So modiying one modifies the other.
+So modifying one modifies the other.

 Another possibility is that memory that was previously freed is used as part of a larger allocation.
 So the original range header is now in the middle of the